scramjetorg/platform-docs/templates/README.md

         // write some data to output stream out.write(data)
     });
-    // return output stream so it can be consumed (e.g. by CLI client) return out;
+    // return the output stream so it can be consumed (e.g. by CLI client) return out;
 };
 ```